Mettre son grain de sel

 Origin

-Thus, “mettre son sel” meant adding something personal to enhance a matter, a story, or a conversation - just as one would season a dish.
-Over time, the phrase evolved into “mettre son grain de sel” (“to put in one’s grain of salt”), emphasizing the idea of a tiny quantity: just a small pinch, but enough to change the flavor.
-By the 17th–18th centuries, it had taken on the figurative meaning: to slip in an unsolicited remark or opinion, not always necessary, sometimes even annoying.
-Like over-salting a dish.
+Over time, the phrase morphed into “mettre son grain de sel” (“to put in one’s grain of salt”), highlighting that it’s just a tiny pinch: small but powerful enough to change the flavor.
+By the 17th and 18th centuries, it had taken on a cheekier meaning: slipping in an unsolicited remark or opinion that wasn’t always necessary, sometimes even annoying, like that friend who can’t help but over-salt the soup you are cooking.

 Examples